Join us in New Orleans in May!

 AAM Salary TRANSPARENCY

-We acknowledge the statements of Laura Lott, President & CEO, AAM on October 4, 2018, https://www.aam-us.org/2018/10/04/leading-by-example-not-by-mandate/ .
-However, we continue to believe that transparency in the hiring process through clearly stated salary and compensation information are necessary to support and promote AAM’s goals of Diversity, Equity, Accessibility, and Inclusion.
+We appreciate the statements of Laura Lott, President & CEO, AAM on October 4, 2018, https://www.aam-us.org/2018/10/04/leading-by-example-not-by-mandate/ .
+We agree with Laura, though we continue to believe that transparency in the hiring process through clearly stated salary and compensation information are necessary to support and promote AAM’s goals of Diversity, Equity, Accessibility, and Inclusion.

 Reviewing the definitions provided by AAM’s Working Group on Diversity, Equity, Accessibility, and Inclusion (https://www.aam-us.org/wp-content/uploads/2018/04/AAM-DEAI-Definitions-Infographic.pdf), we note the following: